 The Mental Health Matters Awards recognise the achievements of individuals and organisations large and small who have worked to improve understanding, awareness, service provision and the general mental health of our communities in NSW over the previous year.

-The Mental Health Matters Awards nominations for 2017 are closed.
+The Mental Health Matters Awards nominations for 2018 will open mid-May.

 Have a look at our 2017 Award winners here.